MiyukiKun/Anime_Gallery_Bot/README.md

 #### Q1.
 How can i make my own bot?

 Ans.
-U can deploy to heroku manually by forking and adding env vars manually, i will add app.json soon so you can use the direct deploy methord
+U can deploy to heroku manually by forking and adding env vars manually, i will add app.json soon so you can use the direct deploy method

 #### Q2.
 How to use the bot?